Azure/azure-sdk-for-java/sdk/communication/azure-communication-identity/swagger/README.md

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Communication Identity
----
 ## Getting Started

 To build the SDK for Communication Identity library, simply [Install AutoRest](https://aka.ms/autorest) and in this folder, run: